-- Accelerated benefits riders.
+- Accelerated death benefit rider.
 Options pay out a portion of your death benefit if you fall terminally ill, require permanent nursing home care or need help during a critical illness or condition.

 - Accidental death benefit rider.
 Offsets sudden costs that result from an accidental death through an additional payment.

-- Children’s term rider.
+- Child rider.
 Allows you to insure a child under your own policy.